Equifax: Products

 Equifax primarily operates in the business-to-business sector, selling consumer credit and insurance reports and related analytics to businesses in a range of industries.
 Business customers include retailers, insurance firms, healthcare providers, utilities, government agencies, as well as banks, credit unions, personal and specialty finance companies and other financial institutions.
 Equifax sells businesses credit reports, analytics, demographic data, and software.
 Credit reports provide detailed information on the personal credit and payment history of individuals, indicating how they have honored financial obligations such as paying bills or repaying a loan.
 Credit grantors use this information to decide what sort of products or services to offer their customers, and on what terms.
 Equifax also provides commercial credit reports containing financial and non-financial data on businesses of all sizes.
 Equifax collects and provides data through the National Consumer Telecom and Utilities Exchange (NCTUE), an exchange of non-credit data including consumer payment history on telecommunications and utility accounts.

 In 1999, Equifax began offering services to the credit consumer sector in addition, such as credit fraud and identity theft prevention products.
 Equifax and other credit monitoring agencies are required by law to provide US residents with one free credit file disclosure every 12 months; the Annualcreditreport.com website incorporates data from U.S. Equifax credit records.

-Equifax also offers fraud prevention products based on device fingerprinting such as "FraudIQ Authenticate Device."
+Equifax also offers fraud prevention products based on device fingerprinting such as "FraudIQ Authenticate Device".

+Equifax also offers a credit protection service, called Equifax Protect.